All links go directly to official Rising City, Nebraska government websites.

 Elections & Voter Records

-Rising City voters are served by the Butler County Clerk/Election Commissioner, located at 451 North 5th Street, David City, NE 68632, phone (402) 367-7430.
-The County Clerk is responsible for voter registration, election administration, ballot preparation, and certification of results for all federal, state, county, and local elections affecting Butler County residents.
-Nebraska voters can register online through the Nebraska Secretary of State's website at https://www.nebraska.gov/apps-sos-voter-registration/ or submit a paper voter registration application to the County Clerk.
-The registration deadline is 6:00 p.m. on the third Friday before any election (approximately 17 days before election day) for online and by-mail registration; in-person registration at the County Clerk's office is available up to 6:00 p.m. on the second Friday before the election.
-Voters must provide a valid Nebraska driver's license or state ID number, or the last four digits of their Social Security number.
-Rising City, as an incorporated village, holds municipal elections for village board trustees and other village offices; these elections are typically held in even-numbered years on the first Tuesday after the second Monday in November, coinciding with general elections, though some village elections may occur in the spring.
-The next Rising City village elections are scheduled for 2026.
-Candidates for village office must file with the County Clerk by the statutory deadline in July or August for November elections.
-Rising City voters can find their assigned polling place by contacting the Butler County Clerk, checking their voter registration card, or using the polling place lookup tool on the Secretary of State's website at https://www.votercheck.necvr.ne.gov/.
-In the November 2024 general election, Butler County reported approximately 65-68% voter turnout, with 3,800-4,000 ballots cast out of approximately 5,800 registered voters countywide.
-On November 3, 2026, Rising City and Butler County voters will participate in the Nebraska general election, which will include races for Governor of Nebraska (four-year term), U.S. Senate (Ben Sasse's replacement/successor seat), Nebraska's Unicameral Legislature (nonpartisan), county offices including Butler County Sheriff, County Attorney, County Clerk, Register of Deeds, County Assessor, and County Treasurer (all four-year terms), and village offices in Rising City including village board trustees.
-Nebraska uses a unicameral (single-chamber) nonpartisan legislature, so state legislative races do not have party labels on the ballot.
-Absentee voting (early voting by mail) is available to all registered Nebraska voters without requiring an excuse; voters can request an absentee ballot application from the County Clerk beginning 120 days before the election, and completed applications must be received by the second Friday before election day.
-Voted ballots must be received by the County Clerk by 8:00 p.m. on election day.
-Election records that are public in Nebraska include voter registration lists (available for purchase for political purposes), campaign finance reports filed by candidates and committees (available through the Nebraska Accountability and Disclosure Commission at https://nadc.nebraska.gov/), candidate filing information, precinct-level election results, and polling place locations.
-Individual voter history (which elections a person voted in, but not how they voted) is also public record.
+On the third Friday before any election - roughly 17 days out - for online and mail registration, while in-person registration at the Clerk's office remains open until 6:00 p.m.
+On the second Friday before election day.
+Registration requires a valid Nebraska driver's license or state ID number, or the last four digits of a Social Security number.
+As an incorporated village, the community holds municipal elections for village board trustees and other offices, typically in even-numbered years on the first Tuesday after the second Monday in November alongside general elections, though some may occur in spring.
+The next village elections are scheduled for 2026.
+Candidates for village office must file with the Butler County Clerk by statutory deadlines in July or August for November races.
+Voters can locate their assigned polling place by contacting the Butler County Clerk, checking their voter registration card, or using the polling place lookup tool at https://www.votercheck.necvr.ne.gov/.
+In the November 2024 general election, Butler County saw approximately 65-68% voter turnout, with 3,800-4,000 ballots cast from about 5,800 registered voters countywide.
+On November 3, 2026, residents will vote in Nebraska's general election featuring races for Governor (four-year term), U.S. Senate (Ben Sasse's replacement seat), the state's Unicameral Legislature (nonpartisan), county offices including Butler County Sheriff, County Attorney, County Clerk, Register of Deeds, County Assessor, and County Treasurer (all four-year terms), plus village board trustees.
+Nebraska's unicameral legislature is nonpartisan, so state legislative races carry no party labels on the ballot.
+Absentee voting is available to all registered voters without requiring an excuse.
+Voters can request an absentee ballot application from the Butler County Clerk beginning 120 days before the election, with completed applications due by the second Friday before election day.
+Voted ballots must reach the Butler County Clerk by 8:00 p.m.
+On election day.
+Public election records in Nebraska include voter registration lists (available for purchase for political purposes), campaign finance reports filed with the Nebraska Accountability and Disclosure Commission at https://nadc.nebraska.gov/, candidate filing information, precinct-level results, and polling place locations.
+Individual voter history, which elections someone participated in, not how they voted, is also public record.

 Frequently Asked Questions